 Toll Free Faxing Information

-Special absentee voters may fax their election materials toll-free to the Federal Voting Assistance Program at the numbers shown below.
-To do this, you will need to include the official fax cover sheet available on the FVAP website.
+UOCAVA voters may fax their election materials toll-free to the Federal Voting Assistance Program at the numbers shown below.
+To do this, you will need to include the official fax cover sheet available on the FVAP website or in the .

 From the U.S., Canada, Guam,